denoland/std/tests/scottMudPit/multiple_hamr.test.md

 update John Doe's Address to 123 Hope St.
 ```
 **Expections:**
-- Customer details are updated in the system.
+- Customer details are updated in the system and and John Doe now has his address updated to 123 Hope St.

 ---